brandynh/TightTechBlog/README.md

 This is a simple tech blog where users can create/login to a profile as well as create and delete topics.

+## Future Development

+Allow for users to post comments on topics.

 ## App

 - App Demo: [Click here](https://tight-tech-blog.herokuapp.com/)